rpgjs/rpgjs-documentation/docs/guide/player-start.md

 # Set Player start in map

+## Prerequisites

+1. You must have created a map and added in your game

 ## It is necessary to know

 1. You can perform several commands on the player.
 Change hit points, level, etc.